axelcarapinha/ISToResumido/README.md

 ## Q and A
 I did not make a chatbot for this questions XD

+- Where is the website hosted?
+  - "Intermitent" RaspBerryPi server with 8Gib of RAM (sometimes it will be turned off, need another hosting method, probably).
 - Why scrape data?
   - Why not?
   - Being frank, IST does have an API, but it does not allow to download files (afaik), so I simulated a user on 7 cups of coffee downloading, by adding some intentional overhead to the download process.